google/tweakr/README.md

 Android App
 -----------

 If you are using your own existing app, first import the [Tweakr AAR files](https://github.com/google/tweakr/releases/) into [your Android Studio project](https://developer.android.com/studio/projects/android-library#AddDependency).
 Make sure your applicationId matches the one you created in the Firebase console.
+Otherwise, follow these directions to try the sample app:

 1. Open the `android-sample` project.
 2. Open the `app/build.gradle` file and change the `applicationId` to the package name you used to set up Firebase, e.g.: `com.[your-domain].tweakr.sample`